-If you’ve been in a road traffic accident, it can be a traumatizing experience.
+If you’ve been in a road traffic collision, it can be a traumatizing experience.
 And the recovery period can be a stressful, worrying time.
 However, if the car accident wasn’t your fault, then you could potentially make a claim and win compensation.
 This can be a complex process, though: we explore your claiming options below.

 Personal injury claim